Authorised Economic Operator (AEO)

 This document is a practical tool to enable an economic operator to perform a self-assessment and it is strongly recommended that it be submitted together with the application for the AEO status.
 The self-assessment questionnaire (SAQ), agreed between EU Member States and the European Commission, is harmonised at European level in order to guarantee a uniform approach throughout EU.

 Explanatory Notes for AEO Self-Assessment

-The SAQ and its explanatory notes are being translated and will soon be available in other languages
+The SAQ and its explanatory are available in 22 languages.

 It should be noted that there may be some instances where specific national provisions may require additional information or adaptation of the model.